 The Philadelphia Writers Workshop Experience in the Writers’ Own Words:

-Because I know how terrifying it is to reveal yourself through your writing.
+I know how terrifying it is to reveal yourself through your writing.
 And how profoundly depressing it is NOT to!
-To keep that dream and all those stories and locked up inside is like a slow death.
+To keep that dream and all those stories locked up inside is like a slow death.
 But the idea of opening that tender part of yourself to public scrutiny?
 It’s like laying your newborn in the woods and walking away, as unseen creatures scurry in the leaves and howls echo among the shadows.
 But fear not!

 Rachel and the Philadelphia Writers Workshop create a nurturing space for writers to inhabit and find release from the critics, internal and external, so that they can bask in the creative flow.
 A welcoming, supportive atmosphere has drawn so many wonderful writers, published and brand new, to her workshops.
 It really is a Renaissance of Writing in Philadelphia.
 The Philadelphia School!